Our staff has one purpose…

 Audrey Bell has served as a Funeral Director and Embalmer at Warren-McElwain Mortuary for 10 years.
 Born in Plainville, Kansas, Audrey attended Kansas City Kansas Community College Mortuary Science Program.
 She is a Licensed Kansas Cosmotologist.

-Dedicated to her community she is a member of Eudora Lions Club.
+Dedicated to her community she is a member of Lawrence Lions Club.

-She and her husband Brady Bell live in Eudora with their sons.
+She and her husband Brady Bell live in Lawrence with their sons.

 Assistant Funeral Director & Administrative Assistant